-The following are the main components of AS3.
+The following are the main components of BIG-IP AS3.

-An AS3 declaration describes the desired configuration of an Application Delivery Controller (ADC) such as F5 BIG-IP in tenant- and application-oriented terms.
-An AS3 tenant comprises a collection of AS3 applications and related resources responsive to a particular authority (the AS3 tenant becomes a partition on the BIG-IP system).
-An AS3 application comprises a collection of ADC resources relating to a particular network-based business application or system.
-AS3 declarations may also include resources shared by Applications in one Tenant or all Tenants as well as auxiliary resources of different kinds.
-AS3 processes declarations on a tenant-by-tenant basis, so a declaration containing configuration for Tenant1 does not affect Tenant2.
-For detailed information on AS3 declarations, see AS3 Declaration Purpose and Function.
+a BIG-IP AS3 declaration describes the desired configuration of an Application Delivery Controller (ADC) such as F5 BIG-IP in tenant- and application-oriented terms. a BIG-IP AS3 tenant comprises a collection of BIG-IP AS3 applications and related resources responsive to a particular authority (the BIG-IP AS3 tenant becomes a partition on the BIG-IP system). a BIG-IP AS3 application comprises a collection of ADC resources relating to a particular network-based business application or system.
+BIG-IP AS3 declarations may also include resources shared by Applications in one Tenant or all Tenants as well as auxiliary resources of different kinds.
+BIG-IP AS3 processes declarations on a tenant-by-tenant basis, so a declaration containing configuration for Tenant1 does not affect Tenant2.
+For detailed information on BIG-IP AS3 declarations, see BIG-IP AS3 Declaration Purpose and Function.

 The JSON schema validates the declaration, and then produces a BIG-IP configuration.
-The JSON Schema document prescribes the syntax of an AS3 declaration.
-The AS3 declaration schema controls which objects may appear in a declaration, what name they may or must use, what properties they may have, which of those you must supply in the declaration, and which AS3 may fill with default values.
+The JSON Schema document prescribes the syntax of a BIG-IP AS3 declaration.
+The BIG-IP AS3 declaration schema controls which objects may appear in a declaration, what name they may or must use, what properties they may have, which of those you must supply in the declaration, and which BIG-IP AS3 may fill with default values.
 The schema also specifies the ranges of values certain properties may take.
-For detailed information on the AS3 schema, see F5 AS3 JSON Schema.
+For detailed information on the BIG-IP AS3 schema, see F5 BIG-IP AS3 JSON Schema.